 Union forces met with little success in the East, but the Western Theater provided hope for the United States.
 In February 1862, men under Union general Ulysses S. Grant captured Forts Henry and Donelson along the Tennessee River.
 Fighting in the West greatly differed from that in the East.
 At the First Battle of Bull Run, for example, two large armies fought for control of the nations’ capitals, while in the West, Union and Confederate forces fought for control of the rivers, since the Mississippi River and its tributaries were key components of the Union’s Anaconda Plan.
 One of the deadliest of these clashes occurred along the Tennessee River at the Battle of Shiloh on April 6–7, 1862.
 This battle, lasting only two days, was the costliest single battle in American history up to that time.
 The Union victory shocked both the Union and the Confederacy with approximately twenty-three thousand casualties, a number that exceeded casualties from all of the United States’ previous wars combined.19 The subsequent capture of New Orleans by Union forces proved a heavy blow to the Confederacy and capped an 1862 spring of success in the Western Theater.

 The Union and Confederate navies helped or hindered army movements around the many marine environments of the southern United States.
 Each navy employed the latest technology to outmatch the other.
 The Confederate navy, led by Stephen Russell Mallory, had the unenviable task of constructing a fleet from scratch and trying to fend off a vastly better equipped Union navy.
 Led by Gideon Welles of Connecticut, the Union navy successfully implemented General-in-Chief Winfield Scott’s Anaconda Plan.
 The future of naval warfare also emerged in the spring of 1862 as two “ironclad” warships fought a duel at Hampton Roads, Virginia.
 The age of the wooden sail was gone and naval warfare would be fundamentally altered.
-While advances in naval technology ruled the seas, African Americans on the ground were complicating Union war aims to an even greater degree.By the summer of 1862, the actions of black Americans were pushing the Union toward a full-blown war of emancipation.20 Following the First Confiscation Act, in April 1862, Congress abolished the institution of slavery in the District of Columbia.
-In July 1862, Congress passed the Second Confiscation Act, effectively emancipating slaves that came under Union control.
+While advances in naval technology ruled the seas, African Americans on the ground were complicating Union war aims to an even greater degree.By the summer of 1862, the actions of Black Americans were pushing the Union toward a full-blown war of emancipation.20 Following the First Confiscation Act, in April 1862, Congress abolished the institution of slavery in the District of Columbia.
+In July 1862, Congress passed the Second Confiscation Act, effectively emancipating enslaved people in land that came under Union control.
 Word traveled fast among enslaved people, and this legislation led to even more runaways making their way into Union lines.
 Abraham Lincoln’s thinking began to evolve.
 By the summer of 1862, Lincoln first floated the idea of an Emancipation Proclamation to members of his cabinet.
 By August 1862, he proposed the first iteration of the Emancipation Proclamation.
 While his cabinet supported such an idea, secretary of state William Seward insisted that Lincoln wait for a “decisive” Union victory so the proclamation would not appear too desperate a measure on the part of a failing government.
 This decisive moment that prompted the issuance of the Emancipation Proclamation occurred in the fall of 1862 along Antietam Creek in Maryland.
 Emboldened by their success in the previous spring and summer, Lee and Confederate president Jefferson Davis planned to win a decisive victory in Union territory and end the war.
 On September 17, 1862, McClellan’s and Lee’s forces collided at the Battle of Antietam near the town of Sharpsburg.
 This battle was the first major battle of the Civil War to occur on Union soil.
 It remains the bloodiest single day in American history: over twenty thousand soldiers were killed, wounded, or missing.

 Despite the Confederate withdrawal and the high death toll, the Battle of Antietam was not a decisive Union victory.
-It did, however, result in enough of a victory for Lincoln to issue the Emancipation Proclamation, which freed slaves in areas under Confederate control.
+It did, however, result in enough of a victory for Lincoln to issue the Emancipation Proclamation, which freed enslaved people in areas under Confederate control.
 There were significant exemptions to the Emancipation Proclamation, including the border states and parts of other states in the Confederacy.
 A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital, shifting the war’s aims from simple union to emancipation.
 Framing it as a war measure, Lincoln and his cabinet hoped that stripping the Confederacy of its labor force would not only debilitate the southern economy but also weaken Confederate morale.
 Furthermore, the Battle of Antietam and the issuance of the Emancipation Proclamation all but ensured that the Confederacy would not be recognized by European powers.
 Nevertheless, Confederates continued fighting.
 Union and Confederate forces clashed again at Fredericksburg, Virginia, in December 1862.
 This Confederate victory resulted in staggering Union casualties.

 IV.
 War for Emancipation 1863-1865

-As Union armies penetrated deeper into the Confederacy, politicians and generals came to understand the necessity and benefit of enlisting black men in the army and navy.
-Although a few commanders began forming black units in 1862, such as Massachusetts abolitionist Thomas Wentworth Higginson’s First South Carolina Volunteers (the first regiment of black soldiers), widespread enlistment did not occur until the Emancipation Proclamation went into effect on January 1, 1863.
+As Union armies penetrated deeper into the Confederacy, politicians and generals came to understand the necessity and benefit of enlisting Black men in the army and navy.
+Although a few commanders began forming Black units in 1862, such as Massachusetts abolitionist Thomas Wentworth Higginson’s First South Carolina Volunteers (the first regiment of Black soldiers), widespread enlistment did not occur until the Emancipation Proclamation went into effect on January 1, 1863.
 “And I further declare and make known,” Lincoln’s proclamation read, “that such persons of suitable condition, will be received into the armed service of the United States to garrison forts, positions, stations, and other places, and to man vessels of all sorts in said service.”21

-The language describing black enlistment indicated Lincoln’s implicit desire to segregate African American troops from the main campaigning armies of white soldiers.
+The language describing Black enlistment indicated Lincoln’s implicit desire to segregate African American troops from the main campaigning armies of white soldiers.
 “I believe it is a resource which, if vigorously applied now, will soon close the contest.
-It works doubly, weakening the enemy and strengthening us,” Lincoln remarked in August 1863 about black soldiering.22 Although more than 180,000 black men (10 percent of the Union army) served during the war, the majority of United States Colored Troops (USCT) remained stationed behind the lines as garrison forces, often laboring and performing noncombat roles.
+It works doubly, weakening the enemy and strengthening us,” Lincoln remarked in August 1863 about Black soldiering.22 Although more than 180,000 Black men (10 percent of the Union army) served during the war, the majority of United States Colored Troops (USCT) remained stationed behind the lines as garrison forces, often laboring and performing noncombat roles.

 Black soldiers in the Union army endured rampant discrimination and earned less pay than white soldiers, while also facing the possibility of being murdered or sold into slavery if captured.
-James Henry Gooding, a black corporal in the famed 54th Massachusetts Volunteers, wrote to Abraham Lincoln in September 1863, questioning why he and his fellow volunteers were paid less than white men.
+James Henry Gooding, a Black corporal in the famed 54th Massachusetts Volunteers, wrote to Abraham Lincoln in September 1863, questioning why he and his fellow volunteers were paid less than white men.
 Gooding argued that because he and his brethren were born in the United States and selflessly left their private lives to enter the army, they should be treated “as American SOLDIERS, not as menial hirelings.”23

 African American soldiers defied the inequality of military service and used their positions in the army to reshape society, North and South.
 The majority of the USCT had once been enslaved, and their presence as armed, blue-clad soldiers sent shock waves throughout the Confederacy.
 To their friends and families, African American soldiers symbolized the embodiment of liberation and the destruction of slavery.
 To white southerners, they represented the utter disruption of the Old South’s racial and social hierarchy.
-As members of armies of occupation, black soldiers wielded martial authority in towns and plantations.
-At the end of the war, as a black soldier marched by a cluster of Confederate prisoners, he noticed his former master among the group.
+As members of armies of occupation, Black soldiers wielded martial authority in towns and plantations.
+At the end of the war, as a Black soldier marched by a cluster of Confederate prisoners, he noticed his former enslaver among the group.
 “Hello, massa,” the soldier exclaimed, “bottom rail on top dis time!”24

-The majority of the USCT occupied the South by performing garrison duty; other black soldiers performed admirably on the battlefield, shattering white myths that docile, cowardly black men would fold in the maelstrom of war.
+The majority of the USCT occupied the South by performing garrison duty; other Black soldiers performed admirably on the battlefield, shattering white myths that docile, cowardly Black men would fold in the maelstrom of war.
 Black troops fought in more than four hundred battles and skirmishes, including Milliken’s Bend and Port Hudson, Louisiana; Fort Wagner, South Carolina; Nashville; and the final campaigns to capture Richmond, Virginia.
-Fifteen black soldiers received the Medal of Honor, the highest honor bestowed for military heroism.
-Through their voluntarism, service, battlefield contributions, and even death, black soldiers laid their claims for citizenship.
-“Once let a black man get upon his person the brass letters U.S.” Frederick Douglass, the great black abolitionist, proclaimed, “and there is no power on earth which can deny that he has earned the right to citizenship.”25
+Fifteen Black soldiers received the Medal of Honor, the highest honor bestowed for military heroism.
+Through their voluntarism, service, battlefield contributions, and even death, Black soldiers laid their claims for citizenship.
+“Once let a Black man get upon his person the brass letters U.S.” Frederick Douglass, the great Black abolitionist, proclaimed, “and there is no power on earth which can deny that he has earned the right to citizenship.”25

 As 1863 dawned, Lee’s Army of Northern Virginia continued its offensive strategy in the East.
 One of the war’s major battles occurred near the village of Chancellorsville, Virginia, between April 30 and May 6, 1863.
 While the Battle of Chancellorsville was an outstanding Confederate victory, it also resulted in heavy casualties and the mortal wounding of Confederate major general “Stonewall” Jackson, who was killed by friendly fire.